 Piping optimization is an essential and oftentimes overlooked component in competent geothermal loop design.
-When designed correctly, a piping system will be easy to purge and provide the flow characteristics essential for efficient heat transfer all while minimizing pumping and operational costs.
+When designed correctly, a piping system will be easy to purge and provide the flow characteristics essential for efficient heat transfer while minimizing pumping and operational costs.

 Up until now, piping optimization has been a time consuming, difficult and iterative process.
 The present state of the art for geothermal piping design is based on homegrown spreadsheets, rule of thumb estimates, and piping specification sheets.
-Indeed, a mid-sized commercial design could easily take an experienced designer a half day or more to try to optimize.
+Indeed, a mid-sized commercial design could easily take an experienced designer a day or more to try to optimize.
 Modeling reverse return systems with any accuracy is particularly difficult when using spreadsheets and hand calculations.

-The new Computational Fluid Dynamics (CFD) module in GLD 2014 Premier changes all this.
-The CFD module provides designers and engineers with a level of design control and power that until now has not existed in our collective toolbox.
-This module specialized in designing the loopfield piping systems.
-The module can be used in conjunction with other piping software solutions that specialize in building internal piping systems.
+The newly updated piping toolset in GLD2016 Premier changes all this.
+The Piping System Builder (PSB) and Computational Fluid Dynamics (CFD) modules provide designers and engineers with a level of design control and power that until now has not existed in our collective toolbox.
+These modules are specialized for designing the loopfield piping systems.